kohlisaurabhsagar/kohlisaurabhsagar/README.md

-# 👋 Hi, I'm Saurabh — Full Stack AI Developer
+# 👋 Hi, I'm Saurabh — Full Stack Developer

 Welcome to my GitHub!
-I'm a Full Stack AI Developer passionate about creating innovative applications that leverage Generative AI technologies and AWS cloud services.
+I'm a Full Stack Developer passionate about creating innovative applications that leverage Generative AI technologies and AWS cloud services.
 I specialize in building user-friendly, efficient solutions that integrate the latest in AI and cloud computing.

 ## 🔧 Tech Stack